roothide/Bootstrap/README.md

 ## <a id="faq-convert" /> How to install tweaks?

+Bootstrap can enable tweaks for almost all apps, but it does not yet support springboard tweaks, such as the homescreen, lockscreen, control center, statusbar tweaks.

 When installing a tweak, you might see a message saying 'Not Updated'.
 This tweak will need to be updated to support Bootstrap.

 Install the Patcher in the sileo.
 When attempting to install a tweak, press 'Convert'.
 In the share sheet, press the Patcher app.
 When you convert a tweak to be Bootstrap compatible, you're given the option to directly convert simple tweaks or use rootless compat layer.
 If a tweak doesn't work with directly converting, try the rootless compat layer!
 You will need to install rootless-compat as a dependancy.